software-mansion/react-native-reanimated/README.md

 modulo(nodeOrNumber, nodeOrNumber)
 ```

-Remainder after division of the first argument by the second one. modulo(a,0) returns NaN.
+Remainder after division of the first argument by the second one. modulo(a,0) will throw an error.

 ---
 ### `sqrt`